raspibolt/raspibolt/mobile-app.md

 * Open Zeus and click on 'Get started'

-* Select 'Connect a node' at the top, and then '+ Add a new node'
+* Select 'Connect to an lnd node' at the top, and then '+ Add a new node'

 * Click on 'Use Tor'